That's just teen angst … right?

 “Although teens definitely can be quite moody, depression goes deeper than this and usually shows up in all areas of their lives, not just interactions with parents or other family members,” says Heidi McBain, MA, LMFT, LPC, PMH-C.

 Not only is this a myth, but it is a dangerous myth.
-“The rate of suicide for teens is high,” points out Wyatt Fisher, PsyD, a marriage counselor in Boulder, CO.
-Ignoring your teen’s symptoms of depression and assuming they’ll bounce back on their own can allow their depression to worsen.
+“The rate of suicide for teens is high,” points out Wyatt Fisher, PsyD, a licensed psychologist and author of marriage book Total Marriage Refresh.
+Indeed, ignoring your teen’s symptoms of depression and assuming they’ll bounce back on their own can allow their depression to worsen.

 “Anytime your teen seems down [or] irritable and withdrawn, it’s important to lovingly dig deeper to get them the support they may desperately need,” says Dr. Fisher.